-Wharton MBA Class of 2022 | Overview
+Wharton MBA Class of 2025 | Overview

-GMAT and GRE Scores
+Wharton MBA | GMAT & GRE Scores

-Undergraduate majors and Grade Point Average can be a great indicator for the kind of academic environment that will be created by your cohort when you enter an MBA program.
+Undergraduate majors and Grade Point Average (GPA) can be a great indicator for the kind of academic environment that will be created by your cohort when you enter an MBA program.

 Different specialisms bring different thinking styles and problem-solving approaches into the classroom, and while a humanities major and an engineer might not sound like the perfect mix for an MBA project on paper, in reality they can often produce a deeply thought-out and well-rounded final product.

-While there is a 14-year range of work experience in the current class, the average number of years of work experience candidates bring to the program is five.
-This is slightly higher than the average for MBA programs generally, indicating a cohort of seasoned professionals at Wharton.
+Wharton's average work experience is slightly higher than the average for MBA programs generally, indicating a cohort of seasoned professionals at the school.

 Though many MBAs are there to switch things up and change their careers, perhaps by pivoting industries entirely or by starting their own venture, the experience they bring from their previous roles will inform the conversations had with classmates, and the networks students can tap into.